psoerensen/qgsim/dev/github-desktop-workflow.md

 Do not commit these local or generated files:

-- `.Rproj.user/`
+* `.Rproj.user/`
-- `.Rhistory`
+* `.Rhistory`
-- `.RData`
+* `.RData`
-- `.Ruserdata`
+* `.Ruserdata`
-- `.quarto/`
+* `.quarto/`
-- `AGENTS.md`
+* `AGENTS.md`
-- Compiled artifacts such as `.dll`, `.so`, `.o`, and `.exe`
+* compiled artifacts such as `.dll`, `.so`, `.o`, `.obj`, `.lib`, and `.exe`

-## 7. Write a good commit message
+## 8. Write a good commit message

 Use a short summary that says what changed.
 Start with an action word and be specific.

 Good examples:

-- `Fix typo in backend documentation`
+* `Fix typo in backend documentation`
-- `Clarify installation instructions`
+* `Clarify installation instructions`
-- `Add test for plan validation`
+* `Add test for plan validation`

 Avoid vague messages such as `changes`, `update`, or `fix`.

-## 8. Commit small changes to main
+## 9. Commit your change to the branch

-For an agreed, small change:
+For an agreed, focused change:

-1. Confirm that GitHub Desktop shows the **main** branch.
+1. Confirm that GitHub Desktop shows your branch, not `main`.
 2. Review the selected files one final time.
 3. Enter the commit message in the **Summary** box.
-4. Select **Commit to main**.
+4. Select **Commit to `<your-branch-name>`**.

 Committing records the change on your computer.
 It does not send the change to GitHub yet.

 Ask before committing if the change is large, changes package behavior, adds a dependency, affects several unrelated files, or was not previously agreed.

-## 9. Push changes to GitHub
+## 10. Push your branch and open a pull request

-After committing:
+After committing your change:

 1. Select **Push origin** in GitHub Desktop.
-2. Wait for the push to finish.
+2. GitHub Desktop may show a button to create a Pull Request.
-3. Check the repository on GitHub if you want to confirm that the commit is visible.
+3. If not, open the repository on GitHub.

-If GitHub Desktop says the remote repository has newer changes, pull first, review the result, and then push again.
+4. Select **Compare & pull request**.
+5. Add a short description of what you changed and what checks you ran.
+6. Create the Pull Request.

+A Pull Request lets others review the change before it becomes part of `main`.

+## Optional: commit very small agreed changes directly to main

+Sometimes a maintainer may say that a very small change can be committed directly to `main`.

+Examples might include:

+* fixing a typo
+* correcting a broken link
+* clarifying a short README sentence

+For an agreed direct-to-main change:

+1. Confirm that GitHub Desktop shows the **main** branch.
+2. Pull before editing.
+3. Make the small change.
+4. Run the relevant check.
+5. Review the changed files.
+6. Enter a clear commit message.
+7. Select **Commit to main**.
+8. Select **Push origin**.

+Do not commit directly to `main` for larger changes, package behavior changes, new dependencies, generated documentation changes, or compiled-code changes unless explicitly agreed.

 ## If GitHub Desktop reports conflicts